xt0fer/reveal-slides/md/intro-to-oop.md

 ### Default Constructors

 * There is always a constructor, even if you do not provide one.
 When you do not explicitly write a constructor, the compiler will implicitly use the constructor from the class it inherited from.
-Remember all objects inherit from *Object.class*
+Remember, all objects inherit from *Object.class*

 ```
 public Superman() {}